Apply to Providence College

 - Transfer College Report: This form must be completed by a college or university official who has access to both your academic and disciplinary records.
 It may be necessary to submit the report to two separate officials to complete the form.
 It is college policy that we will not review an application if the student is not currently in good academic or disciplinary standing at his or her current institution.

-- Personal Essay: Please let us know why you wish to transfer.
+- Personal Statement: Please let us know why you wish to transfer.
 We will use this essay to evaluate your writing skills as well as to learn about your reasons for entering the transfer process.

 - Standardized Test Scores (Optional): See description above.